How to Make Crock Pot Yogurt

 What do I use as my starter culture?

 Your starter culture is a ½ cup of yogurt from your previous batch.
 OR, if you have never made it before, you can buy yogurt at the store to make your first batch.
 For buying your yogurt starter culture from the store, choose a high quality (full fat and organic recommended but not essential) PLAIN, unsweetened, unflavored yogurt where the only ingredients are milk and live and active cultures.
 Often, commercially available yogurt products contain added pectin or guar gum as a thickener.
 Avoid using yogurt for your starter culture with these thickeners added.
-I’ve found that Greek style yogurt is my favorite to use as a starter and generally avoids the use of added thickeners.
+I’ve found that Greek-style yogurt is my favorite to use as a starter and generally avoids the use of added thickeners.
 This is because Greek yogurt is made by straining off the whey causing it to be thickened naturally.

 I usually buy fruit flavored or vanilla yogurt instead of plain yogurt?